 All students make a guided choice beginning of year 9: they either continue with their second language (German or Russian), leading to a GCSE in year 11, or opt to begin another GCSE or applied course.
-Courses currently offered include GCSE Art, GCSE Product Design, Cambridge National Health & Social Care, BTEC Business, Cambridge National Creative iMedia and BTEC Performing Arts.
-The vast majority of able linguists continue with two languages.

 Year 7 and year 8 students who do not meet the expected standard for literacy or numeracy are provided with additional support through small group sessions or 1-2-1 tuition.